JaykeBird/PathfinderJson/README.md

 Once you have an account on [Mottokrosh's Pathfinder sheet website](http://charactersheet.co.uk/pathfinder/), you can create character sheets on there.
 You can download a sheet from the Home page on the website and this program can open, edit, and save the downloaded files!
 Note that Mottokrosh's website does not appear to have a way to upload sheets.

-This program supports all the features currently in Mottokrosh's website, and can display them all (and edit most of them) in a sheet editor view.
+This program supports all the features currently in Mottokrosh's website, and can display and edit nearly all of them in a sheet editor view.
 There is also a JSON text editor view for basic raw text editing.
 (Note that if you want a more full text-editing experience, you may want to open the JSON file in your text editor of choice.)

 ## Roadmap
 View this project's roadmap [on the GitHub wiki page](https://github.com/JaykeBird/PathfinderJson/wiki/Roadmap).